kboldiston/kboldiston.github.io/_posts/2020-10-04-test-your-code.markdown

 }
 {% endhighlight %}

-In the above example, the broken down code now becomes much clearer to read and easier to test.
+In the above example, the broken-down code now becomes much clearer to read and easier to test.

 Each component can be run individually, making feedback faster because now, you can test each component as you complete them.
-These tasks are now a lot smaller and it will be easier to find where that bug lies.
+These tasks are now a lot smaller and it will be easier to find where that bug hides.

 {% highlight csharp %}
 [TestMethod]